See how sleep positions and mattress choices can influence and improve nighttime back pain, and why managing pain is important for healthy rest.

 Support comes from the core of the mattress, typically a sturdy foam layer or innersprings depending on the type of bed.
 A supportive mattress will have enough firmness to keep your spine aligned, meaning your heavier areas like hips and shoulders won’t sink too far into the bed.
 On the other hand, it shouldn’t be so firm that it forces hips and shoulders up at an awkward angle either.

 Comfort speaks more to a bed’s ability to prevent pressure points and pain.
-Although preferences for the firmness and thickness of padding layers will vary, a good mattress will adequately cushion areas like hips, shoulders, elbows and heels from pain in your preferred sleep position — without compromising the support of the mattress.
+Although preferences for the firmness and thickness of padding layers will vary, a good mattress for back pain will also adequately cushion areas like hips, shoulders, elbows and heels from pain in your preferred sleep position — without compromising the support of the mattress.

 Now, comfort is pretty easy to identify, but how do you know if a mattress is providing adequate support?
 Essentially, your spine should maintain an even, natural posture (similar to good standing posture), with whichever sleep position you prefer.